moka-guys/SNP_array_transition_211220/README.md

 R(v4.0.5): moka_array_legacy_data_export_tidy.R

+## SNP array resolution

-#### 4) Script for finding the genome wide resolution of a flexible window of probes
+#### 1) Script for finding the genome wide resolution of a flexible window of probes

 R(v4.0.5):
   - config.R: change probe windows in this script
   - SNP_array_resolution.R

-#### 5) Script for finding the resolution of a flexible window of probes in developmental delay (taken from decipher) genes alone
+#### 2) Script for finding the resolution of a flexible window of probes in developmental delay (taken from decipher) genes alone

 R(v4.0.5):
   - config.R: change probe windows in this script